jeremywrnr/util/readme.md

     change git remotes to be on github or bb, and ssh or https

-reset-repo:

-    DANGER: get rid of all git commit history, make new repo with single commmit

 rmfolder:

     rm a folder even if it is not empty, ls first